LLM Intellectual Property Law / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Attain substantive intellectual property law at national and international levels.

 - Develop your skills in critical analysis, reasoning and debate.

-- Receive professional training for a career in intellectual property and patents.
+- Receive professional training for a career in intellectual Property Law.

 For entry in the academic year beginning September 2023, the tuition fees are as follows: